hashicorp/katakoda/terraform-custom-provider-workshop/order-read.md

 ## Explore flattening functions

-The API Client's `GetOrder` function returns an order object that needs to be "flattened" so the provider can accurately map it to the order `schema`.
+The HashiCups API Client's `GetOrder` function returns an order object that needs to be "flattened" so the provider can accurately map it to the order `schema`.
 An order consists of an order ID and a list of coffee objects and their respective quantities.

 As a result, it must go through two flattening functions: